How the Secure Payment Gateway Works

 Now that you understand the basics of a Merchant Account, let’s learn “how the payment gateway works.”
 The Payment Gateway is primarily responsible for the security of the information transferred by the Merchant Account.
 It helps to visualize the payment gateway as a body guard for your credit card information.
 It picks up the information at point “A” and securely relays it to point “B”.
 When it reaches point “B” the merchant account either approves or denies the information.

 A typical credit card transaction goes through the following steps:

 A customer decides to purchase a product in your retail brick and mortar store.
 When they swipe the information it is submits the personal credit card information.

-The payment gateway security will pick up the credit card information and begin to route it to your merchant account processor.
+The payment gateway security will pick up the credit card information and begin to route it to your merchant account and payment processor.

-The bank will check to make sure that the customer has the appropriate funds in their account and then send an approval or denial back to the Merchant Account processor.
+The issuing bank will check to make sure that the customer has the appropriate funds in their account and then send an approval or denial back to the payment processor.

-The Merchant Account will send the approval or denial to the Payment Gateway.
+The Merchant Account will send the approval or denial to the Secure Payment Gateway.